Tigers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-5.
+- In nine games as the underdog over the last 10 matchups, the Tigers have a record of 4-5.

-- When it comes to the over/under, the Tigers and their opponents are 5-5-0 in their previous 10 games.
+- When it comes to the over/under, the Tigers and their opponents are 4-6-0 in their last 10 games.

-- The past 10 Tigers contests have not had a spread posted by oddsmakers.
+- The Tigers' previous 10 matchups have not had a spread posted by oddsmakers.

 Tigers Betting Records & Stats

-- The Tigers have come away with 38 wins in the 93 contests they have been listed as the underdogs in this season.
+- The Tigers have won in 38, or 40.4%, of the 94 contests they have been named as odds-on underdogs this year.

-- The moneyline set for this matchup implies the Tigers have a 42.6% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Tigers have a 37.7% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!